 As you can imagine, I have just told my children the news and the devastation I feel inside is a pain I cannot explain.
 My head at night is in turmoil.
 Sleep, as you well know, is now a precious commodity.

 All my dreams, hopes and plans are distant memories.
-We talked about riding across America on a Harley, finishing my flying course etc. Now I face the fear and emptiness of this long dark road.
+We talked about riding across America on a Harley, finishing my flying course, etc..
+Now I face the fear and emptiness of this long dark road.
 Time suddenly feels like it has stood still while I watch everyone move forward past me.

 It’s almost like you have stepped into God’s waiting room.

-To make things worse I had to break news to my sister who is dying that I cannot give her stem cells to fight her disease.
+To make things worse I had to break the news to my sister who is dying that I cannot give her stem cells to fight her disease.
 We both get cancer within months of each other.
 I was already suffering her burden in my mind and now she is staying looking after me!

 If you believe in fate then I left work 5 months ago and maybe something has given me this time to reflect before I face this trial.

 I just hope I can face this with dignity and not let my daughters suffer watching me waste away.
 I hope you find that peace and end the pain of the Tinnitus.
 I can assure you my sister and I knew you were going through hell with it.
-Again unless you live it for a day you cannot understand the torment.
+Again, unless you live it for a day you cannot understand the torment.

 I want you to have a good life and find a woman to share life with.
 At times like these you realise only love, friendship and happiness really matter.

-Enjoy your trip and hopefully I’ll still be around when you come back.
+Enjoy your trip and hopefully, I’ll still be around when you come back.

-The girls are here and they said hello as does Teresa.”
+The girls are here and they said hello, as does Teresa.”

-However after a few weeks working shamanically it felt as though I could do no more where I was and, as I had been thinking about flying back to the UK to be with my friend, I booked a ticket back.
+However, after a few weeks working shamanically, it felt as though I could do no more where I was and, as I had been thinking about flying back to the UK to be with my friend, I booked a ticket back.

-I returned early February and stayed at John’s house.
-Teresa was there nursing him as best she could and many other family members and friends came to help and offer their support.
+I returned in early February and stayed at John’s house.
+Teresa was there nursing him as best she could, and many other family members and friends came to help and offer their support.
 But John had deteriorated rapidly.
-I worked with John using my teachings and was there to help out as necessary, even if it that only meant making cups of tea for the many visitors.
+I worked with John using my teachings and was there to help out as necessary, even if that only meant making cups of tea for the many visitors.
 My ideal, of course, was to be able to help him battle the disease and cure himself, but that seemed out of the question now as destiny had other plans.

-Around noon the next day Teresa returned with her dad and brother, so I left, saying my heartfelt goodbyes to John, in case I didn’t see him again and returned to his empty house in Southend.
+Around noon the next day Teresa returned with her dad and brother, so I left, saying my heartfelt goodbyes to John in case I didn’t see him again and returned to his empty house in Southend.

-I did more shamanic work that night and realised I needed to do some anger releasing work with him when I returned to the hospice the following day.
+I did more shamanic work that night and realised I needed to do some anger-releasing work with him when I returned to the hospice the following day.
 I have a piece of broken mirrored haematite in my mesa, or medicine bundle, that represents anger which I use with clients.
-This healing was confirmed when I noticed another smaller piece of haematite stone under John’s empty massage chair, a stone given to him by another friend, who had offered his spiritual support.
+This healing was confirmed when I noticed another smaller piece of haematite stone under John’s empty massage chair, a stone given to him by another friend who had offered his spiritual support.

 The next day I packed my mesa and shamanic “tools” into my backpack and made my way to the hospice.